What Are Triple Bottom Patterns and How to Trade This Pattern?

 These patterns are bullish reversal patterns found in bearish trends.
 Reversal traders like to buy low and sell high.
 They try to spot the best entries using price action, volume and patterns.
 Indicators are only secondary to their overall plan and only used for confirmation.
 Technical traders are always looking for patterns for their entry and exits.
 The triple bottom patterns has three equal bottoms followed by a breakout above resistance.

 This pattern is made up of a group of candlesticks.
 Each candlestick by itself tells a story but when grouped together, they paint a bigger picture (take our free courses and you’ll learn how to read the stock market).

 As a matter of fact, patterns form through the tug of war between buyers and sellers.
 This push and pull between the two has been happening for a long time.

 In order for triple bottom patterns to form, a strong trend needs to be in place.
 The triple bottom typically forms in a long bearish downturn with plenty of price structure.
 What I mean by that is an over-arching pattern will form.
 Such patterns as a wedge, triangle or rounding bottom.
 These are just a few patterns you need to be aware of.
 For a complete list take our candlesticks patterns course.

-Bears have been in control of the market but the bulls are starting to come back in.
-Hence the tug of war that’s never ending.
+Bears have been in control of the trend but the bulls are starting to come back in, at a key support level for the time frame YOU ARE TRADING.

 In the stock market anything can happen.
 This is why we stress the importance of studying and not getting caught up in the exact shape of a pattern or candlestick formation.

 As long as you know doji candlesticks are indecision candles, spending time on whether it’s formed high wave candlesticks or hanging man candlesticks isn’t as important as knowing what the wicks are trying to tell you.